kxynos/saleae-csv2text/README.md

 There are a number of ways to export data using the Saleae Logic [https://www.saleae.com/](https://www.saleae.com/).
 They have an article about it [here](https://support.saleae.com/user-guide/using-logic/saving-loading-and-exporting-data).

 The two programs provided will produce the text representation of the exported data, depending on how you have exported it.
+Output will be shown on stdout/console.

 ## saleae-csv2text